-2. EMU Program Review Data.
-Data collected for the purpose of evaluation, review, and improvement of EMU academic and extra-curricular programs is exempt from review under the federal regulations exemptions listed above unless these data are collected: a) for use beyond program review, and/or b) for publication beyond the review process for EMU programs administered by EMU, by its associated accrediting agencies, and by other related educational bodies.
-Program Review proposals that meet the criteria for exemption from review do not need to be sent to the EMU UHSRC.
+Data collected for the purpose of evaluation, review, and improvement of EMU academic and extra-curricular programs does not meet the federal definition of Research and will be designated as Not Human Subject Research unless these data are collected: a) for use beyond program review, and/or b) for publication beyond the review process for EMU programs administered by EMU, by its associated accrediting agencies, and by other related educational bodies.
+Program Review proposals that neither contribute to nor develop generalizable results do not need to be sent to the EMU UHSRC.

 K. Ethical Standards for Research Involving Human Subjects